The Bahá'í faith:

 "... certain Baha’i inheritance laws favor male children."
 1

 - Restricts all sexual activity to married couples.

 - Limits marriage to the union of one woman and one man.

 - Expects single members to remain totally celibate.

 - Shoghi Effendi wrote:

 "... ...according to the Bahá'í Teachings no sexual act can be considered lawful unless performed between lawfully-married persons.
 Outside of marital life there can be no lawful or healthy use of the sex impulse."
 3

 At the time that he wrote this, the concept of same-sex marriage had not been widely discussed.
 All legal marriages worldwide were between one man and one or more women.
-If he were to write this passage again for today's audience, he undoubtedly would have excluded same-sex marriages.
+If he were to write this passage again for today's audience, he undoubtedly would have specifically excluded same-sex marriages.